civl-verifier/civl-verifier.github.io/tutorial.md

 Every loop is either *non-yielding* or *yielding* (denoted with `:yields` on a loop invariant).

-Loops might be annotated with `:terminates`.
+Loops might be annotated with `:cooperates`.

 ## Lemma Procedures